MaskingTechnology/jitar/examples/apps/contact-list/README.md

 # Jitar | Contact list

 This example contact list application is build with React, MongoDB and Jitar (ReMoJi stack).
-It includes frontend and backend components and a database for storing contacts.
+It includes frontend and backend functions and a database for storing contacts.

 ## Project setup

-**Procedures**
+**Functions**

 * createId (`src/shared/common/createId.ts`)
 * getCollection (`src/shared/common/getCollection.ts`)